All Episodes

 I mean, for Joe Biden today, it's a joke.

-Joe Biden saying about the former Kansman Robert KKK Byrd, he's a very close friend of mine, one of my mentors, the same guy that was fighting for segregation, Joe Biden.
+Joe Biden saying about the former Klansman, Robert KKK Byrd, he's a very close friend of mine, one of my mentors, the same guy that was fighting for segregation, Joe Biden, just like Hillary Clinton.

 Her mentor was Robert KKK, former Klansman Byrd.

-I mean, you know, it's it's all predictable in the wake of all this.
+I mean, you know, it's all predictable in the wake of all this.

 You know, Bernie Sanders, I mean, it's kind of funny.

-Bernie's actually saying, well, don't we're gonna blame Trump for what happened in El Paso, but we're not gonna pay any attention at all to what happened in Dayton.
+Bernie's actually saying, well, don't, but we're going to blame Trump for what happened in El Paso, but we're not going to pay any attention at all to what happened in Dayton.

 Like, huh?